coronalabs/corona-docs/markdown/guide/programming/03/index.markdown

 ### Collision Listener

 All of our collision logic is now in place, but absolutely nothing will happen unless we link it up!
-Since we decided to implement collisions in the global method, it only takes one command to tell Corona that it should listen for new collisions during every runtime frame of the app.
+Since we decided to implement collisions in the global method, it only takes one command to tell CORONA_CORE_PRODUCT that it should listen for new collisions during every runtime frame of the app.

 Immediately following the `onCollision()` function (after&nbsp;its closing `end`&nbsp;statement), add the following command: